hbowie/pstextmerge/docs/index.md

 <h4 id="delimiters">Delimiters</h4>

 Beginning with version 3.0, PSTextMerge will recognize either of two sets of command and variable delimiters automatically.
-The choice of delimiters will be triggered by the first command beginning delimiters encountered.
-The new delimiters are generally recommended, since they are more likely to be treated kindly by various HTML editors on the market when you are editing your template files.
+The choice of delimiters will be triggered by the first command-beginning delimiters encountered.
+The new delimiters are generally recommended, since they are more likely to be treated kindly by various HTML editors when you are editing your template files.

 <table>
 <tr><th>Meaning</th><th>Original Delimiters</th><th>New Delimiters</th></tr>